 Before we begin, you will need SSH access to your server and permissions to install the software.
 You will need to login as the root user or user with the sudo privileges.
 All commands will work on every CentOS server 5/6/7/8.
 Before we start, you need to install desktop environment to your server.

 # yum groupinstall 'GNOME Desktop Environment' 'X Window System'

-Perhaps you need to enable EPEL (Extra Packages for Enterprise Linux) repository.
+You need to enable EPEL (Extra Packages for Enterprise Linux) repository.
 Run

 # yum -y install epel-release

 Now we can install x11vnc.
-This command will install server and solve all dependencies
+This command will install server and solve all dependencies:

 # yum -y install x11vnc